 - Specific aims of the proposal including hypotheses, methods, statistics

-- Timeline and milestones for completing specific aims (a Gantt chart is helpful)
+- Timeline and milestones for completing specific aims (including a Gantt chart)

 - Your complete contact information and proposal date

 - Please make sure the grant name, your name, and page numbers are included on every page.